-Home to the only Living Goddess in the World:
+Home to the only Living Goddess in the World

 Nome is home to the one and only living goddess named Kumari.
 Nowhere else in the world you can see and worship the living goddess.
-The word Kumari is derived from the Sanskrit Kaumarya, meaning "princess".Kumari is considered to be the manifestation of the divine female energy or Devi in Hindu and Buddhist tradition.
+The word Kumari is derived from the Sanskrit Kaumarya, meaning "princess".Kumari is considered to be the manifestation of the divine female energy or Devi in Hindu and Buddhist traditions.

 Unique Nepali Calender